-- Is it permitted to clone humans? - How do we determine the halachic end of life? - Is it ever permitted to perform an abortion? - Should mental health issues be revealed for shidduchim purposes? - Is there a Yichud problem with a health care provider or therapist? - In a mass casualty scenario, who should be rescued first? - Halachic issues relating to suicide - Determination of motherhood in cases of surrogacy - Genetic engineering Are we permitted to make "designer babies"? - Is it permitted to sign or execute a DNR (Do Not Resuscitate) request? - Can we use DNA samples to determine lineage? - Separating conjoined twins - What are the halachic obligations of those suffering from OCD, anorexia and other mental health issues?
+- Is there a Yichud problem with a health care provider or therapist? - In a mass casualty scenario, who should be rescued first? - Halachic issues relating to suicide - Determination of motherhood in cases of surrogacy - Genetic engineering Are we permitted to make "designer babies"? - Is it permitted to sign or execute a DNR (Do Not Resuscitate) request? - Can we use DNA samples to determine lineage? - Separating conjoined twins - What are the halachic obligations of those suffering from OCD, anorexia and other mental health issues?